 Reputational loss of farmers’ rice production in Fukushima

 This section estimates the reputational impact of the Fukushima nuclear accident on the rice production of Fukushima prefecture.
-Section 5.1 and 5.2 show results of our baseline specification, TWFE, and find that the reputational loss due to the accident decreased by 12.4% of rice revenue.
+Sections 5.1 and 5.2 show the results of our baseline specification, TWFE, and find that the reputational loss due to the accident decreased by 12.4% of rice revenue.
 The following sub-sections discuss mechanisms of the reputational impacts and what kind of farmers are more affected by the reputational loss.

 Impact of the reputational loss on agricultural output and input

 Table 2 reports the estimates from Equation (2).
-Column (1) examines the reputational effect of the Fukushima nuclear accident on the IHS of rice revenue and shows that 12.4% of annual rice revenue is lost after the accident happened in Fukushima prefecture compared to Niigata prefecture.
-Although the event study analysis does not always verify the parallel trend assumption for Column (1) as shown in Figure A3, only the estimate in 1995 is significant indicate that the revenue in recent 10 years before the accident would satisfy the parallel trend assumption.
+Column (1) examines the reputational effect of the Fukushima nuclear accident on the IHS of rice revenue and shows that 12.4% of annual rice revenue is lost after the accident in Fukushima prefecture compared to Niigata prefecture.
+Although the event study analysis does not always verify the parallel trend assumption for Column (1) as shown in Figure A3, only the estimate in 1995 is significant indicating that the revenue in the past 10 years before the accident would satisfy the parallel trend assumption.

-Next, Columns (2) to Column (5) shows the effects of the accident on agricultural input decisions.
+Next, Columns (2) to (5) show the effects of the accident on agricultural input decisions.
 They reveal that the accident led to a 3.9 % reduction in paddy fields for Fukushima farmers compared to those in Niigata (Column (2)).
 In addition, Column (3) indicates a 6.7% decrease in cultivated paddy fields due to the accident.
 Furthermore, the coefficients of the accident are significant and positive in Columns (4) and (5).
 Column (4) indicates that the farmland rented out increased by 16.4% after the accident.
 Moreover, Column (5) shows that the paddy-field rent out increased by 22.3% after the accident.
-They suggest that collective reputation increases rent-out farmland as well as reduces cultivated land size in both the total and paddy field.
+They suggest that collective reputation increases rent-out farmland as well as reduces cultivated land size in both the total and paddy fields.
 The results confirm our hypothesis that reputational loss reduces agricultural input.
 The findings highlight the significant and economically impactful influence of reputational damage on farmers' input-related decision-making.
-Despite government assurances on product quality, the reputational loss persists in output and input in agriculture after the nuclear accident.
+Despite government assurances on product quality, the reputational loss persists in output and input in agriculture for four years after the nuclear accident.

 Table 2 Effect of the accident on farmers' decision-making (TWFE)